 Mortgage insurance provided by the Department of Veterans Affairs is commonly known as a funding fee.
 If provided by the Rural Housing Service, it is commonly known as a guarantee fee.
 The funding fee and guarantee fee can either be included in the amount of the loan or paid in full at the time of closing.
-These fees can be deducted fully in 2007 if the mortgage insurance contract was issued in 2007.
+These fees can be deducted fully in 2011 if the mortgage insurance contract was issued in 2011.
 Contact the mortgage insurance issuer to determine the deductible amount if it is not reported in box 4 of Form 1098.

 Special rules for prepaid mortgage insurance.
-If you paid premiums for qualified mortgage insurance that are properly allocable to periods after the close of the tax year, such premiums are treated as paid in the period to which they are allocated.
-No deduction is allowed for the unamortized balance if the mortgage is satisfied before its term (except in the case of qualified mortgage insurance provided by the Department of Veterans Affairs or Rural Housing Service).
+Generally, if you paid premiums for qualified mortgage insurance that are properly allocable to periods after the close of the tax year, such premiums are treated as paid in the period to which they are allocated.
+You must allocate the premiums over the shorter of the stated term of the mortgage or 84 months, beginning with the month the insurance was obtained.
+No deduction is allowed for the unamortized balance if the mortgage is satisfied before its term.
+This paragraph does not apply to qualified mortgage insurance provided by the Department of Veterans Affairs or the Rural Housing Service.